The Machine Learning Approach to Moment Closure Relations for Plasma: A Review: Machine Learning Closures

-Interestingly, then, this study from Donaghy and Germaschewski encountered similar difficulties in modelling the off-diagonal components of the pressure tensor as the study from \cite{laperre_identification_2022}.
-Future work must be concerned with mitigating these difficulties, which have arisen even between two different approaches.
-More research needs to be conducted to investigate the factors limiting the performance of the learned closure models on the off-diagonal components, whether it is down to a need to include 3-dimensional simulation data, a requirement for larger training datasets or an inherent difficulty of the specific machine learning methods being used.

-A more recent example of equation discovery, utilising sparse regression, is from \citet{ingelsten_data-driven_2024}.
-In this study, the authors use sparse regression on one-dimensional kinetic PIC simulations of Landau damping and the two-stream instability to construct a closure relation for the plasma heat flux.
-The authors go on to identify the relative importance of terms in the trained closure relation.
+\citet{ingelsten_data-driven_2024} applied sparse regression to one-dimensional PIC simulations of Landau damping and the two-stream instability to discover a heat flux closure and quantify the relative importance of its constituent terms.
+Model complexity was controlled by varying the target number of retained terms, with the integral technique utilised by \citet{alves_data-driven_2022} again used to suppress simulation noise.

-The authors find the most accurate expressions for the heat flux in a range of model complexities.
-Model complexity is controlled by varying the target number of terms which are to be included in the final output of the sparse regression method.
-Investigating models with different complexities allows the authors to find the optimal complexity for maximising model accuracy.
-The study utilises the spatial integration technique from Alves and Fiuza to reduce the effect of simulation noise on the sparse regression technique.

-The authors investigated both a case of Landau damping and a case of Landau growth from the two-stream instability.
-The sparse regression technique gives similar models for each of the two cases, with the optimal model for each application including 6 terms.
-By selecting terms in the closure relations to remove, the study can quantify the relative importance of each term in the discovered closure by measuring the change in relative error of the approximation.
-Interestingly, it was found that removing some of the terms had more impact on certain regimes, with one term being found to have a higher relative importance during the growth/decay phase, inferring that the term is at least partially responsible for describing this behaviour, while the other terms do not affect behaviour in that regime.
+For both Landau damping and the two-stream instability, the sparse regression consistently identified a six-term optimal closure.
+By selectively removing individual terms and measuring the resulting change in approximation error, the authors quantified the relative contribution of each term.
+One term was found to be disproportionately important during the growth/decay phase, suggesting it encodes the physics of wave-particle energy exchange, while other terms contributed primarily in the saturated state.
+This term-by-term analysis illustrates how sparse regression can be used not only to discover closures but also to diagnose which physical processes dominate in different dynamical regimes.

-Steps to be taken to improve the model in the future are outlined by the authors.
-The study did not include any terms coupled with the $E$ and $B$ fields in the term library, which would significantly increase the size of the term library and therefore increase the computational cost.
-The authors indicate the need to also investigate a non-local closure, as this study was only considering a local approximation of the closure.
-There are also problems in implementing fluid closures into fluid simulations and solvers due to the rise of numerical instabilities, representing a highly non-trivial problem to overcome.
+The study did not include terms coupled to the $E$ and $B$ fields in the candidate library, which would greatly increase the library size and computational cost.
+The closure was also restricted to a local approximation; a non-local extension has not yet been attempted.